 Please welcome Diego Rodriguez to the LPRC team!
 As S2P Coordinator, Diego is responsible for the breakdown and release of research to members, through channels such as Working Groups and learning modules.
-Diego graduated from the University of Florida in 2019 where he graduated with a Bachelor of Science in Psychology, Bachelor of Arts in Criminology, […]
+Diego graduated from the University of Florida in 2019 with a Bachelor of Science in Psychology, Bachelor of Arts in Criminology, and a […]

 Please join us in welcoming Logan Brown to the LPRC team!
 As the Innovate Project Coordinator, Logan will be facilitating projects within the LPRC Innovate program, and maintaining and evolving our new lab space.
 Logan graduated from the University of Florida with a Bachelor of Science in Psychology and a minor in Innovation in […]